MilanSkocic/ciaaw/documentation/sphinx/source/3-api/pyciaaw.rst

 SAW (Standard atomic weights)
 ===============================

-All elements as declared in the :ref:`ciaaw <ciaawAPI>` are inserted at the top level of the module.
+All elements are available at the top level of the module.

 .. automodule:: pyciaaw.saw